offbynull/learn/Bioinformatics/input/input.md

 **WHAT**: Given a source k-mer and a minimum hamming distance, find all k-mers such within the hamming distance of the source k-mer.
 In other words, find all k-mers such that `hamming_distance(source_kmer, kmer) <= min_distance`.

 **WHY**: Imagine an enzyme that looks for a specific DNA k-mer pattern to bind to.
-Since DNA is known to mutate, it may be that that enzyme can also bind to other k-mer patterns that are slight variations of the original.
+Since DNA is known to mutate, it may be that enzyme can also bind to other k-mer patterns that are slight variations of the original.
 This algorithm finds all such variations.

 **ALGORITHM**: